kdorff/sfpg/readme.txt

  * Minimum PHP version 7.0 is required.
  * Other minor fixes, changes and enhancements.

-News in version 4.8.1:
- * Fixed issue where non-image files in the gallery could make gallery not work.
- * Fixed issue where description from a sub directrory could be shown in parent directory, when parent directory have no description.

-For changes in previous versions see here: http://sye.dk/sfpg/
+For changes in previous versions see here: https://sye.dk/sfpg/

 ____________________________________________________________